Televisa wins injunction over Disney purchase of Fox assets in Mexico

 The court decision was first reported by Bloomberg.

-(Reporting by Julia Love in Mexico City Writing by Stefanie Eschenbacher Editing by Matthew Lewis)
+(Reporting by Julia Love in Mexico City Writing by Stefanie Eschenbacher Editing by Matthew Lewis and David Gregorio)

 ((Julia.love@thomsonreuters.com +52 55 5282 7131))